campos20/backend-python-creditcard/README.md

 Testing database uses the port 5433.
 You can find this configuration by checking `.env` file (in the app folder) and also `docker-compose.yaml`.

 - Navigate to the `app` folder and follow the instructions in the README.md there.

-## TODOs

-These TODOs were left on purpose due to time restrictions:

-- Authentication and authorization (we could use keycloak or natively sign a token)